adithyasudev/Gomti-Script-021/README.md

 - login: user can login to website.
 - An Email will be sent to user once he sign up.
 - Admin Dashbord: admin can add job openings and events as well as remove and close them
 - Data Fetching and Display: Use axion to fetch data from APIs or databases and dynamically display it on our website.
-This could include fetching an, product listings, user profiles, etc.
+This could include fetching an, employee and freelancer listings, user profiles, etc.

 ## Installation & Getting started